Associate of Science in Accounting and Business Management

 - Payroll Specialist -- Payroll specialists make sure that employee payroll gets processed on time and accurately.
 In addition, they handle payroll deductions for things like taxes, 401k contributions and health insurance premiums.
 They work closely with the human resource department and are needed in virtually every industry.

 - Accounts Payable/Receivable Specialist -- This job involves handling, verifying and paying company bills as well as handling and correctly posting money that is received by the company from customers and others.

 - Auditing -- Larger companies often have dedicated auditing departments that work independently of the general accounting department.
 These auditors verify the books of different departments, branches, or subsidiaries to make sure that they are adhering to company policy and general accounting practices.

 - Tax Specialist -- As the name implies, a tax specialist works on preparing corporate or individual tax returns.
 This can be on a freelance basis, for a seasonal tax preparation company or for a corporation.
 Tax specialists may also work as consultants during the time between tax seasons, helping companies and individuals understand tax rules and maximize their tax deductions.

 The average salary for someone with an associate degree in accounting is $51,000.
 However, that figure can vary a great deal depending on your job title, your experience in the field and your location.

 As we mentioned above, the number of accounting jobs is expected to increase during the next eight years, according to the US Bureau of Labor Statistics.

-One of the best parts about our Accounting and Business Management training program is the externship component of the school's curriculum.
+One of the best parts about our program is the externship component of the school's curriculum.
 That means you will leave Ohio Business College with real-world accounting experience under your belt.
 With our college alumni network and our ties to local employers, the options for externships are plentiful.
 Employers in Northern Ohio actively seek out our accounting students to fill their extern roles.